Adaptive Reconstruction of Cluster Halos (ARCH): Integrating Shear and Flexion for Substructure Detection: Methodology

 \subsubsection{Step 4: Forward Selection.}

 Filtered candidates are introduced sequentially into a global model.
 At each iteration, we test \emph{all} remaining candidates and retain only the one that yields the largest improvement in $\chi_\nu^2$; the improvement must exceed an adaptive tolerance that scales with candidate mass (reflecting expected S/N scaling).
+Specifically, a candidate of mass \(M\) is accepted only if

+with \(M_0 = 10^{13}\,M_\odot\), \(p=-1\), and \(\tau_0 = 0.003\).
+The mass scale \(M_0\) corresponds to a characteristic group-scale halo, while the negative exponent enforces increasingly stringent acceptance criteria for higher-mass candidates, which are expected to produce stronger lensing signals.
+The normalization \(\tau_0\) sets the minimum improvement required for a marginally significant detection and is held fixed across all reconstructions.
 Iteration stops when no candidate surpasses its tolerance, yielding a parsimonious set that meaningfully improves the fit while controlling overfitting.